 Ngāti Kuri, Ngāti Kahu, Te Aupōuri, NgāiTakoto and Te Rarawa entered into negotiations with the Crown to settle historic Treaty of Waitangi claims.
-Each iwi eventually entered into separate agreements in principle and deeds of settlement.
+Each Iwi eventually entered into separate agreements in principle and deeds of settlement.
 Ngāti Kahu has yet to sign their Deed of Settlement.
 When their settlement is agreed, it is acknowledged that Ngāti Kahu can join Te Oneroa-a-Tōhe Board through their own settlement legislation.
-Each Deed of Settlement outlines the need to establish the Te Oneroa-a-Tōhe Board, which requires the preparation of a Beach Management Plan.
-More importantly, each deed sets out the historical account for each iwi in relation to Te Oneroa-a-Tōhe and the importance of this taonga as vital to their spiritual and material wellbeing.
+Each Deed of Settlement outlines the need to establish Te Oneroa-a-Tōhe Board, which requires the preparation of a Beach Management Plan.
+More importantly, each deed sets out the historical account for each Iwi in relation to Te Oneroa-a-Tōhe and the importance of this taonga as vital to their spiritual and material wellbeing.

-The collective settlement legislation established the Board and provides for the preparation of the Beach Management Plan.
-There is an enhanced opportunity for iwi, councils, Crown agencies and the community to work together, creating a framework for how we can all look after our beach.
+There is an enhanced opportunity for Iwi, councils, Crown agencies and the community to work together, creating a framework for how we can all look after Te Oneroa-a-Tōhe.

-One of the main jobs of the Board is to prepare and approve the Beach Management Plan for Te Oneroa-a-Tōhe which:
+One of the main jobs of the Board is to prepare and approve the Beach Management Plan for Te Oneroa-a-Tōhe, which:

-- Identifies the vision, objectives and desired outcomes for the beach; and - Expresses the Board's aspirations for three priority matters: - Protecting and preserving the beach from inappropriate use and development and ensuring that resources are preserved and enhanced for present and future generations; and - Recognising the importance of the resources of the beach for Te Hiku o Te Ika iwi / hapū and ensuring continued access to their mahinga kai; and - Recognising and providing for the spiritual, cultural and historical relationship of Te Hiku o Te Ika iwi / hapū with the beach.
+- identifies the vision, objectives and desired outcomes for the beach; and - expresses the Board's aspirations for three priority matters: - protecting and preserving the beach from inappropriate use and development and ensuring that resources are preserved and enhanced for present and future generations; and - recognising the importance of the resources of the beach for Te Hiku o Te Ika Iwi/Hapū and ensuring continued access to their mahinga kai; and - recognising and providing for the spiritual, cultural and historical relationship of Te Hiku o Te Ika Iwi/Hapū with the beach.

-Statutory Context
+Statutory context